On Premise vs Cloud: Understanding the Key Differences in Deployment

 - What is your budget?
 If initial costs are a concern, cloud deployment may be the better option.
 It offers lower upfront costs and a pay-as-you-go model.

-- How important is data security to your organization?
+- How important is data security to your organisation?
 If maintaining tight control over your data is critical, on premise solutions may offer more peace of mind.

-- How fast is your organization growing?
+- How fast is your organisation growing?
 If your business is scaling quickly, cloud deployment provides the flexibility and scalability to grow without needing major infrastructure investments.

 - Do you have the resources for IT management?
 On premise solutions require ongoing IT management, whereas cloud services handle most maintenance for you.